|Prof. Dr. Anja Sturm|

 |Lecture course cycle on stochastic processes|

-The focus of our research group lies in Probability theory and its applications.
-We are especially interested in probability models, stochastic processes and random structures that describe the evolution of interacting particle systems and population models forward and backward in time.
+The focus of my research group lies in Probability theory and its applications.
+We are especially interested in probability models, stochastic processes and random structures, in particular random trees and graphs, that describe the evolution of interacting particle systems and population models forward and backward in time.
 Many of these models have implications for the applied sciences, especially for Biology and Physics.
-Our particular interest has been on models in (population) genetics and ecology.
+A particular interest has been on models in (population) genetics and ecology.

 We are also interested in related questions in Mathematical Statistics, in particular statistical inference and asymptotic statistic.
 Another recent focus includes questions in stochastic optimization and algorithms.